-The Portfolio implements this policy by investing primarily in equity securities of U.S. and foreign companies selected for their growth potential.
-The Portfolio typically invests at least 40% of its net assets in securities of issuers or companies that are economically tied to different countries throughout the world, excluding the United States.
+The Portfolio pursues its investment objective by investing, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in securities of issuers or companies from countries outside of the United States.
+The Portfolio normally invests in securities of issuers from several different countries, excluding the United States.
+Although the Portfolio typically invests 80% or more of its assets in issuers that are economically tied to countries outside the United States, it also may invest up to 20% of its net assets, measured at the time of purchase, in U.S. issuers, and it may, under unusual circumstances, invest all or substantially all of its assets in a single country.
 An issuer is deemed to be economically tied to a country or countries outside of the United States if one or more of the following tests are met: (i) the issuer is organized in, or its primary business office or principal trading market of its equity are located in, a country outside of the United States; (ii) a majority of the issuer's revenues are derived from outside of the United States; or (iii) a majority of the issuer's assets are located outside of the United States.
-The Portfolio may, under unusual circumstances, invest in a single country.
 The Portfolio may have significant exposure to emerging markets.
-From time to time, the Portfolio may invest in shares of companies through initial public offerings.
+The Portfolio typically invests in equity securities (such as stocks or any other security representing an ownership interest) in all market capitalizations.

-The portfolio manager applies a "bottom-up" approach in choosing investments.
-In other words, the portfolio manager looks at companies one at a time to determine if a company is an attractive investment opportunity and if it is consistent with the Portfolio's investment policies.
+The portfolio managers apply a "bottom-up" approach in choosing investments.
+In other words, the portfolio managers look at companies one at a time to determine if a company is an attractive investment opportunity and if it is consistent with the Portfolio's investment policies.